amberframework/docs/cli/new.md

   -d          Select the database database engine, can be one of: pg | mysql | sqlite
               (default: pg)
-  --deps      Installs project dependencies, this is the equivalent of running (shards update) -m          Select the model type, can be one of: granite | crecto
+  --deps      Installs project dependencies, this is the equivalent of running (shards update) -m          Select the model type, can be one of: granite
               (default: granite)
   --no-color  Disable colored output
   -r          Use a named recipe.
 See documentation at  https://docs.amberframework.org/amber/cli/recipes.